vismaconnect/kubeflow-components-packaging-tutorial/README.md

 COPY requirements.txt requirements.txt
 RUN pip install -r requirements.txt
 ```
-*A special note when using private git repositories.
+*A special note when using private git repositories and ssh.
 In this case you need to
 add
 `RUN mkdir -p -m 0600 ~/.ssh && ssh-keyscan github.com >> ~/.ssh/known_hosts` to
 `Dockerfile` and call the `pip` command with the `--mount=type=ssh` option.
 Subsequently, build the Docker image